Consumer brands and selling consumer data. Put these two things together, and eyes start twitching.

 Under the CCPA, the practice of engaging in interest-based consumer advertising — e.g., remarketing or retargeting — is deemed to be a sale of consumer data.

-Sure, it might not seem like using consumer intent data to remarket is a sale, but in this context – as defined by CCPA – it is.
-As PebblePost’s Chief Privacy Officer, I’ve had many conversations with brands regarding their obligations to disclose to consumers (among other CCPA requirements) that they are selling data when they engage in marketing with us, as well as with any other type of advertising that is interest-based.
+Sure, it might not seem like using consumer intent data to remarket is a sale.
+But in this context – as defined by CCPA – it is.
+As PebblePost’s Chief Privacy Officer, I often speak with brands regarding their obligations to disclose to consumers (among other CCPA requirements) that they are selling data when they engage in marketing with us, as well as with any other type of advertising that is interest-based.

 The CCPA’s 2.0 version (which goes into effect in 2023) will help to clarify the definition of a sale, expanding the requirements to sharing consumer data, but if your brand is currently engaged in any interest-based advertising, the sooner you acknowledge and disclose this to consumers, the better.